Sitting services give you a chance to have a few hours away from the person you care for.

 - If you live in England or Wales your local Mind branch may run befriending groups and one-to-one befriending.
 Search for a Mind branch where you live.

-You could also ask your friends and family if they could help look after the person you care for while you go out.
+You could also ask your friends and family if they could help look after the person you care for while you go out and get a break.